koladev32/koladev32/README.md

-Hi 👋 My name is Kolawole Mangabo
+Hi 👋 I am koladev
 =================================

 Software Engineer
 -----------------

-I’m Kolawole Mangabo, a Software Engineer working with Django and React and a writer who enjoys building great quality products but also enjoys writing.
+I’m Kolawole, a Software Engineer working with Django and React and a writer who enjoys building great quality products but also enjoys writing.
 You can find some of my works here and my content here.

 *   🌍  I work remotely.
 *   ✉️  You can contact me at [onaelmangabo@gmail.com](mailto:onaelmangabo@gmail.com)